ElmoDFGD/ElmoRim/README.md

 #### Installing Wabbajack

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
-I recommend placing it on an SSD as it will work quicker on there.
+I recommend placing it on an SSD.

 #### Downloading and Installing